Reviews You Can Rely On

 Credit: Jacob Clark

-For an acceptably comfortable model with great casual performance that won't empty your wallet, the Dream Pairs Adventurous Summer is priced at less than half the cost of some of its high-end competitors.
+For an acceptably comfortable model with great casual performance that won't empty your wallet, the Dream Pairs Adventurous Summer is priced well below some of its high-end competitors.
 For more technical terrain, the Teva Hurricane XLT2 is a great value option for an adventure sandal.
 While a bit pricier, the Chaco models, such as the Chaco Z/2 Classic, have noticeably burlier materials and a reputation for longevity.

 Comfort

 Sandals are generally for casual and laid-back use.
 Although we selected models capable of withstanding tough conditions, we didn't want to compromise the comfortable, easy-going essence of sandals solely for performance.
-We carefully observed how our feet interacted with the shoes initially and over an extended period of wear.
+We carefully observed how our feet interacted with the shoes both initially and over extended periods of wear.
 The contact points between the arch, footbed, straps, buckles, and attachments are all crucial contributors to comfort.
-Pairs that are ergonomic and well-designed generally receive higher scores.
+Ergonomic, well-designed pairs generally receive higher scores.

 We evaluated comfort during various activities, on different surfaces, and in diverse weather conditions, wearing socks when possible.
 After unboxing, we determined if each sandal required any break-in period before extensive use.
 If any hotspots or weaknesses emerged, we concentrated on the design or materials that might pose long-term issues.